Who We Are

 Andrellos Mitchell is the principal of Apex Legal Services.
 Apex Legal Services is the continuation of the Law Office of Andrellos Mitchell, PLLC which began in 1997.
 Mr. Mitchell has acted as Lead Counsel, Co-Counsel, or Assistant Counsel in over 100 cases in state and federal court, as well as Administrative Agencies (e.g., U.S. Equal Employment Opportunity Commission (EEOC), D.C.
 Department of Consumer & Regulatory Affairs (DCRA) and District of Columbia Public Schools (DCPS) ).

-Mr. Mitchell has litigated and represented clients against some of the top law firms in the United States (e.g., Steptoe & Johnson LLP, Reed Smith LLC, Venable LLP and Hoguet Newman & Regal, LLP, etc.) out of court, and in state and federal court.
+Mr. Mitchell has litigated and represented clients against some of the top law firms in the United States (e.g., Steptoe & Johnson LLP, Reed Smith LLC, Venable LLP, White & Case, and Hoguet Newman & Regal, LLP, etc.) in and out of state and federal court.

 In the mid 1990's, Mr. Mitchell worked as a Fraud Examiner for the D.C.
 Insurance Administration (Now the Department of Insurance, Securities & Banking).